1 – The equipment you need for Time-lapse photography

-For high quality time-lapse photography, it is essential to switch to Manual mode (M) and adjust the exposure settings yourself.
-The exposure time has already been determined beforehand based on your subject or various other parameters.
-Lower the ISO sensitivity to the minimum level (50, 100 or 200 ISO depending on the camera) and choose an aperture beyond f/5.6, preferably f/8, in order to have great depth of field and therefore produce sharper images.
+For a good photography of Time-Lapse, lower the ISO sensitivity to the minimum level (50, 100 or 200 ISO depending on the camera) and choose an aperture beyond f/5.6, preferably f/8, in order to have great depth of field and therefore produce sharper images.

 Do the focus manually as well, to avoid unwanted changes to autofocus (especially when shooting at night).

 Lastly, consider adjusting the white balance manually, so that it doesn’t change from one shot to another either, and favor the JPG + RAW format for optimal image quality.
-You are now finally ready to start shooting.
+You are now finally ready to start shooting your first Time-lapse.

 4 – Editing your video

-In terms of professional software with a price tag, you can opt for Adobe Premiere Pro (Windows and Mac) or Final Cut Pro (Mac).
+In terms of professional software with a price tag to edit your Time-lapse photos, you can opt for Adobe Premiere Pro (Windows and Mac) or Final Cut Pro (Mac).

 Keep in mind that there is also software out there that is specifically designed for time-lapse photography, such as Time Lapse Tool (Windows) and Time Lapse Assembler (Mac).